 The reception lobbies of care homes are the area where there is the greatest number of movements of people and deliveries.
 By the end of November 2020, an air purifier will be installed in the reception area of every single one of our homes.

 These purifiers gently blow negative ions out into the surrounding environment.
 These ions ‘charge’ particles like dust, pollen and viruses that are floating in the air which causes them to be attracted to surfaces like floors and desks.
-As they fall to these surfaces, there is less chance of people breathing them in and they can be easily killed by routine clearing of those surfaces with antiseptic wipes or hot soapy water.
+As they fall to these surfaces, there is less chance of people breathing them in and they can be easily killed by the regular and thorough cleaning of those surfaces as set down in Care UK’s rigorous pandemic plan.

 The technology has been carefully refined over the past 15 years and they are widely used in Europe in both domestic homes and health and social care setting and we are one of the first providers to order them for all our homes.